Moderate senators seek bipartisan path forward on health care

 However, there are signs that Republicans and Democrats can work together — and they already are.

-But as the Republicans’ prospects for success started to dwindle this week, a group of Democrats and Republicans that included Sens.
-Susan Collins, R-Maine, Joe Manchin, D-W.Va., and Heidi Heitkamp, D-N.D., had dinner at a restaurant in D.C.
-Tuesday night.
+But as the Republicans’ prospects for success started to dwindle this week, a group of Democratic and Republican senators — including Susan Collins, R-Maine, Joe Manchin, D-W.Va., Heidi Heitkamp, D-N.D., and Bill Nelson, D-Fla. — had dinner at a restaurant in Washington Wednesday night to advance talks.

+The members tried to hide it from their staff and were texting each other directly to make plans, two aides said.

 "We’ve tried to stay in touch throughout this time," said Sen. Mike Rounds, R-S.D., who is among the group of bipartisan senators.
 "We’re trying to find common ground about where we go after this, because one way or another, regardless of if we were successful or they were successful, we wanted to find a bipartisan approach to get things moving in the future."